News / Revolutionizing Exploration: The Power of Advanced Navigation /

 Software-Defined Inertial Navigation Systems (MEMS & FOG), and Acoustic Positioning Solutions

-Advanced Navigation Announces Winner of Student Grant Program
+Advanced Navigation Unveils Exciting Winner of Student Grant Program!

 Advanced Navigation recently concluded its 2023-24 Student Grant Program, awarding first prize for an essay on coordinating autonomous drones using navigation data for natural disaster response

-UAV Satellite Navigation System Concept for Disaster Response Wins Award
+innovative UAV Navigation System for Disaster Management Receives Recognition

 advanced nav cerus mini.webp